 A New Year in The South

 To celebrate, we kicked off 2021 yesterday with our traditional Southern New Year’s meal.
 For most, this meal consists of collard greens, pork, cornbread, and black eyed peas – each symbolizing different measures of good fortune.
-You can read more about the Southern New Year’s tradition here from the Spruce Eats.
-We switch things up just a bit at our house.
+If you want to learn more, you can read more about the Southern New Year’s tradition here from the Spruce Eats.
+You will find Collard greens on a lot of tables, but we switch things up just a bit at our house.
 My husband has a strong preference for mustard greens, so you won’t find collards on our table New Years day, although they really can be prepared in the same way.
 Pick your preference!

 The Best Greens